 6. Red-rumped parrot

-There’s not as many red-rumped parrots in SA as other parrots, but you can still see them in parts of the city, such as the parklands and along the River Torrens.
+There's not as many red-rumped parrots in SA as other parrots, but you can still see them in parts of Adelaide, such as the parklands and along the River Torrens.
 You’ll also find them in greater numbers in the north-east of the state.

 7. Yellow-tailed black cockatoo

 True to their names, these cockatoos have mostly black feathers, with bright yellow patches on their tails and their cheeks.

 They are large birds, measuring up to 65 centimetres, and are easily distinguished from other black birds in flight thanks to their long, graceful tails.

 Their favourite foods are seeds and cones from native trees like hakeas and she-oaks, but they will also eat the cones from introduced pine trees, so they are often seen in pine plantations.

 They nest in tree hollows and you might see them in parts of the Mount Lofty Ranges, the southern Murray Mallee, the South East and on Kangaroo Island.